This is some general information on traveling to Vietnam. Some of this we knew before we got there and some we learned along the way. I cover:

 You can bring a water purification system, but in most cases this really isn’t necessary.
 Water bottles and/or a hydration pack that you refill should suffice.
 We really like this 2L collapsible water bottle by Platypus for about $12: Platypus DuoLock.
 Many of the others are good, but the clip on this one was perfect for clipping onto bags, the back of seats, etc, and the removable top made it easier to clean than most.
 The removable cap also made it much easier to fill, and happened to be exactly the size of a standard water bottle, so you could put it over the mouth and fill the Platypus without spilling a drop (see image below).

 Wifi - Most hotels and some restaurants have free wifi, but it is not always reliable.
 In general the country has world class internet service, but outages happen.
 The night we arrived in Hanoi there was a notice at out hostel saying that all of Hanoi was having internet problems.
 We had better luck in most areas just using the phone data plan, which provided very fast speeds.

-Phones - We usually use Google’s Project Fi for phone service, but it is not available in Vietnam yet.
+Phones - We usually use Google’s Project Fi (click for a promo code) for phone service, but it is not available in Vietnam yet.
 We picked up SIM cards in the Hanoi Airport.
 Check prices at a couple places.
 Usually the one closest to the door is the most expensive so don’t let them bully you.
 We picked one up in Hanoi at the doors right after baggage claim for $9 for data for 30 days.
 They popped it in my phone and it worked right away.
 Don’t forget to ask for a pin or paperclip to get it back out again (if you don’t have one) so you can put yours back in on the way home.